Lettering Styles: A Crash Course

 Calligraphy is slightly less focused on individual letters rather than the whole of the calligraphy script.
 Calligraphy fonts are focused on beautiful curved lines and the delicate flow of letters.

-Calligraphy beginners may opt to try out their calligraphy skills with a different medium until they can use a calligraphy pen.
+Calligraphy beginners may opt to try out their calligraphy skills with a different medium until they are ready to use a calligraphy pen.
 A pencil or pen and some paper is a great way to start practicing if the traditional calligraphy pen is out of budget or intimidating for you.

 Hand lettering is very closely related to but differs slightly from calligraphy because of the deliberate focus on each independent letter.

 Like other lettering styles, hand lettering takes lots of practice and attention to detail.
-Luckily, there are tons of online resources with how-to videos and workbook pages that you can print out and practice on.
+Luckily, there are tons of resources available online with how-to videos and workbook pages that you can print out and practice on.

 We covered the basics of hand lettering in our hand lettering for beginners guide.
 So, if you're not familiar with hand lettering, go brush up on the basics and meet us back here.

 Brush lettering is one of the preferred hand lettering styles for digital creators.
-It creates beautiful designs and is super satisfying to watch.
+This style creates beautiful designs and is super satisfying to watch.

-Brush lettering uses a brush pen to create its decorative strokes and intricate flourishes.
+Brush lettering artists use a brush pen to create decorative strokes and intricate flourishes.
 Again, this style is quite similar to calligraphy and hand lettering, but the tool you use is what sets it apart.

 Let’s get digital, digital.